 Just because an influencer’s amazing Instagram content is the reason you want to work with them, it doesn’t necessarily mean that’s where you should contact them.
-If you want to reach out to an influencer, do it properly.
+If you want to reach out to influencers, do it properly.
 Ini Ikpe, the creator of SuitGrid, politely begs brands, “Don’t slide in my DM.
 Right now, I have about 35 messages I haven’t even looked at.”

 “In the past when people have DM’d me, it doesn’t feel professional,” says Dan Whalen, whose food posts have amassed him more than 13,000 followers.
 “If I love a brand or concept for a partnership, I am happy to work with them no matter how they reach out, but emails have always been more professional and ended up in stronger relationships.”